MicrosoftDocs/powerquery-docs/powerquery-docs/install-sdk.md

 The Data Factory connector certification program allows you to submit your connector to Microsoft for certification where Microsoft takes care of publishing and distributing your connector within both Microsoft Fabric and Microsoft Power BI for applicable products and experiences:
 * **Power Query Desktop**:  Microsoft Power BI Desktop.
-* **Power Query Online**: Microsoft Fabric Dataflow Gen2, Microsoft Fabric Warehouse, Microsoft Power BI Datamarts, Microsoft Power BI Dataflow Gen1 and others
+* **Power Query Online**: Microsoft Fabric Dataflow Gen2, Microsoft Fabric Warehouse, Microsoft Power BI Datamarts, Microsoft Power BI Dataflow Gen1, and others
-* **On-premises Data Gateway**: For both Microsoft Fabric and Microsoft Power BI that leverage a gateway for authenticated refresh or connectivity.
+* **On-premises Data Gateway**: For both Microsoft Fabric and Microsoft Power BI that use a gateway for authenticated refresh or connectivity.

 Learn more about the [Data Factory Connector Certification program](https://learn.microsoft.com/fabric/data-factory/connector-certification)